MrJachowski21/euro-truck-simulator-2-tachograph-v.1.0.0-chronos/README.md

 ## 🚀 New in version 1.0.0

 * **Digital Tacho Printer (24-Hour Print):** Added functionality for generating full daily reports, broken down by driver, continuous driving time, daily driving time, and resting time.
-Data is printed in the console and saved to the text file `wydruk_tacho.txt`. * **Multi-Driver System:** Full support for two driver slots (Slot 1: Jan Głowacz, Slot 2: Julia Głowacz) with independent resetting of drive cycle counters after card change.
+Data is printed in the console and saved to the text file `wydruk_tacho.txt`. * **Multi-Driver System:** Full support for two driver slots (Slot 1: [DRIVER 1], Slot 2: [DRIVER 2] with independent resetting of drive cycle counters after card change.
 * **New Pixel Interface (VDO Style):** The LCD display layout (Tkinter Canvas) has been redesigned.
 Text has improved margins (X=15) and the `Consolas` font, which prevents text edges from being cut off and perfectly reflects the actual device.
 * **Official Telemetry Support v3.2.5:** Full integration with the latest, stable version of the Funbit telemetry server.